-The use of biofuels require intervals shorter than the outlined 30,000 miles (48 280 km) and must not exceed the suggested schedule.
-When operating on biofuels greater that 5% and less than 20%, fuel filter replacement intervals must not exceed 20,000 Miles (40 233 km).
+The use of biodiese requires intervals shorter than the outlined 30,000 miles (48 280 km) and must not exceed the suggested schedule.
+When operating on biodiesel between 6% and 20%, fuel filter replacement intervals must not exceed 20,000 Miles (40 233 km).

-NOTE: Under no circumstances should oil change intervals exceed 8,000 miles (12 875 km) or 6 months, if regular operation occurs with greater than 5% and less than 20% biodiesel blends.
-Under no circumstances should fuel filter intervals exceed 20,000 miles (40 233 km), if regular operation occurs with greater than 5% and less than 20% biodiesel blends.
+NOTE: Under no circumstances should oil change intervals exceed 8,000 miles (12 875 km) or 6 months, if regular operation occurs with 6% - 20% biodiesel blends.
+Under no circumstances should fuel filter intervals exceed 20,000 miles (40 233 km), if regular operation occurs with 6% - 20% biodiesel blends.
 Failure to comply with these Oil Change and fuel filter requirements for vehicles operating on biodiesel blends up to B20 may result in premature engine wear.
 Such wear is not covered by the New Vehicle Limited Warranty.
 The engine may suffer severe damage if operated with concentrations of biodiesel higher than 20%.